Calculation examples for actual return

 -

-Calculation example with savings, investments, a 2nd home for personal use and debt
+Calculation example with savings, investments, a 2nd home for personal use and a debt

 You and your tax partner have the following assets and debts: